-Distribution operating income in the second quarter and first six months of 2024 was \$9.8 million and \$11.7 million, respectively, decreases of \$8.0 million and \$10.8 million, respectively, as compared to the prior-year periods.
-The second quarter operating income margin was 5.1 percent, a decrease of 410 basis points from 9.2 percent in the second quarter of 2023.
-The first six months of 2024 operating income margin was 3.5 percent, a decrease of 320 basis points from 6.7 percent in the first six months of 2023.
-Operating income and operating income margin decreased primarily due to the negative impact on sales from wet weather across much of the United States, decreases in pricing of commodity-based products sold through the business and increased SG&A costs.
+Distribution operating income in the second third quarter and first six nine months of 2024 was \$9.8 million \$12.2 million and \$11.7 million \$23.8 million, respectively, decreases an increase of \$8.0 million \$1.5 million and \$10.8 million a decrease of \$9.4 million, respectively, as compared to the prior-year periods.
+The second third quarter operating income margin was 5.1 6.4 percent, a decrease an increase of 410 70 basis points from 9.2 5.7 percent in the second third quarter of 2023.
+The first six nine months of 2024 operating income margin was 3.5 4.5 percent, a decrease of 320 180 basis points from 6.7 6.3 percent in the first six nine months of 2023.

+Operating income and operating income margin increased in the third quarter of 2024 primarily due to the incremental impact from a recent acquisition.
+Operating income and operating income margin decreased in the first nine months of 2024 primarily due to the negative impact on sales from wet weather across much of the United States, decreases in pricing of commodity-based products sold through the business and increased SG&A costs.